Yazz405/MiniProject4/README.md

 Changes for Redo
 - fixed indentation in files to be 2 spaces
 - fixed my toString method and set method
+- fixed the clone method in AssociativeArrays.java
-- added cases to handle null keys in set and HasKey
+- null keys are now permitted in set, get, and hasKey
 - null values are now permited in set and get
+- passes all the tests in AssociativeArrayTests.java